-Upon entering kindergarten, and through second grade, students will receive French language lessons once per week.
-In third grade, and for the next two years, students will transition to Spanish language study, and will participate in lessons twice per week.
+Upon entering kindergarten, and through third grade, students will receive French language lessons once per 6-day cycle.
+In fourth grade, students will transition to Spanish language study, and will participate in lessons twice per 6-day cycle.
 At the end of fourth grade, all students will be asked to choose either Spanish or French language studies and will remain on this track until eighth grade graduation.
-In fifth grade, the student participates in Spanish or French lessons twice per week.
-Once in middle school, the study of a language is a core content class; students participate in their selected language study every day for the full year.
+In fifth grade, the student participates in Spanish or French lessons twice per 6-day cycle.
+In sixth grade, students will participate in Spanish or French every other day.
+In seventh and eighth grades, the study of a language is a core content class; students participate in their selected language study every day for the full year.

 Students are evaluated based on their progression in proficiency according to the American Council on the Teaching of Foreign Languages (ACTFL).The ACTFL Proficiency Guidelines are a description of what individuals can do with language in terms of speaking, writing, listening, and reading in real-world situations in a spontaneous and non-rehearsed context.
 For each skill, these guidelines identify five major levels of proficiency: Distinguished, Superior, Advanced, Intermediate, and Novice.
 These Guidelines present the levels of proficiency as ranges, and describe what an individual can and cannot do with language at each level, regardless of where, when, or how the language was acquired.

-In grades 3-5, students are encouraged to participate in the Spanish language as often as possible.
-At this level, instruction is designed with the support of Santillana’s Descubre Discover Spanish program, which provides an excellent foundation for future study.
+Students are encouraged to participate in the Spanish language as often as possible.
 Each quarter, students will be assessed in three different ways, through new vocabulary, oral language usage, and written language usage.
 Students will also be encouraged to embrace new cultural experiences through exposure to various aspects of daily life, focusing on the Spanish speaking world.
 The expectation for student performance is at the Novice Low to Novice Mid Levels.